opulo-inc/ohai/docs/lumen/staging-plate/index.md

 #### Install datum-board and datum-board-mount

 *   Use four M3x16mm screws and four M3 nuts to secure the datum board and datum board mount to the staging plate on the rear of the bottom camera, through holes: B18, A19, A21, B22.

-*   The fisheye calibration pattern should be facing down, and the gold grid lines and fiducial in the center of the Opulo logo facing upwards.
+	* Use a 2.5mm hex wrench and a 5.5mm (6mm if 5.5mm is unavailable) socket wrench to tigthen these M3x16mm screws
-*   Tighten this down securely.
+	* The fisheye calibration pattern should be facing down, and the gold grid lines and fiducial in the center of the Opulo logo facing upwards

 	<img src="img/image11.png" width="60%"/>